Statistics New Zealand (Tatauranga Aotearoa) is a government department gathering statistics on a wide range of

 Brendan Tronconi of Trusty Amigos, a Dog Walking and Pet Care co-op in New York with 9 members, shares his experience starting a worker-owned business, collaborating with people who speak different languages, and working together effectively online and offline.

 I had worked for a Dog Walking service for 3 years in the past.
-We trained the dogs I got some tips from a labradoodle breeder michigan and we sometimes use special collars for keeping barking down.
-I liked the work, but at the time I had no benefits and I had reached the maximum hourly wage.
+We trained the dogs I got some tips from a labradoodle breeder michigan and we sometimes use special collars for keeping barking down, I liked the work, but at the time I had no benefits and I had reached the maximum hourly wage.
 I thought a co-op would be a great opportunity to be a co-owner instead of just an employee.
 I really liked the idea of working with a co-op instead of trying to start my own business alone.

 SolidFund is a grassroots commonwealth fund for worker co-op members.
 John Atherton talks about their aspirations and operations, and how using Loomio is helping them build the worker cooperative econoomy in the UK.

 Guest post by Kevin Davies, Senior Public Engagement Manager, National Assembly for Wales

 The Welsh Government’s mission is to “help improve the lives of people in Wales and make our nation a better place in which to live and work”.
 One of the ways the National Assembly for Wales looks at how effectively the Welsh Government is doing its job is through committees.